Skip to main content

 • The regular expression has a maximum timeout of 100ms.

-• Whenever an existing custom translation check is updated, the updated check is triggered only for newly submitted translations automatically.
-To trigger the updated check for existing translations as well, run on-demand translation checks.
+• Whenever an existing custom translation check is updated, it is automatically triggered only for newly submitted translations.
+You can run an on-demand translation check to trigger the updated check for existing translations.

 When the source text contains double or single quotes, and you want to check that there are quotes also in the translation text, you can use the following regular expression: